scaryrawr/ado-ssh-auth/README.md

 - GitHub CLI (`gh`) installed and authenticated
 - Azure CLI (`az`) installed and logged in to the appropriate tenant
 - `fzf` for interactive codespace selection
-- `socat` installed on your codespace machine for Unix socket proxying for node-ipc to the forwarded port over SSH.

 ## Installation